vippsas/vipps-woocommerce/readme.txt

  * Filter: 'woo_vipps_product_supports_express_checkout': Takes a boolean and a product, returns true if the product can be bought with expres checkout
  * Filter: 'woo_vipps_cart_supports_express_checkout': Takes a boolean and a cart, returns true if the cart can be bought with expres checkout
  * Filter: 'woo_vipps_express_checkout_supported_product_types': Returns a list of product types (as strings) that can be bought with express checkout
- * Action: 'woo_vipps_shipping_details_callback': Takes an order-id and the corresponding vipps order id.
+ * Action: 'woo_vipps_shipping_details_callback_order': Takes an order-id and the corresponding vipps order id.
 Run at the start of the shipping methods callback.
  * Action: 'woo_vipps_restoring_cart': Takes an order and a saved cart contents array, ran after the order has failed or is aborted
  * Action: 'woo_vipps_cart_restored':  Runs after the cart has been restored after the order has been aborted of failed ' Action: 'woo_vipps_cart_saved': When redirecting to Vipps, the cart is saved so it can be restored in case the order isn't completed.
 This action is ran after this has happened.